The controlled SWAP test for determining quantum entanglement

-However, if knowledge that the test state is genuinely $n$-qubit entangled is required then the required number of measurements increases.
+However, if knowledge that the test state is genuinely $n$-qubit entangled is required then the required number of copies increases.
 Instead of detecting any one entanglement signature, one more than the total number of entanglement signatures for the $(n-1)$-qubit case must be observed.
-Therefore the expected number of measurements are $E_n(Y) = [E_{\text{any}}(Y)]^{x(n)}$.
+Therefore the expected number of copies are $E_n(\text{no. of copies}) = 2 [\frac{1}{2} E_{\text{any}}(\text{no. of copies})]^{x(n)}$.
 Example values for $x(n)$ are:

-and the respective plots of $E_n(Y)$ are shown in Figure \ref{nlog}.
+and the respective plots of $E_n(\text{no. of copies})$ are shown in Figure \ref{nlog}.
 The GHZ state and W state cases are shown in Figure \ref{maxeff}.
 The scaling with both $n$ and $C_n$ is not favourable.
-However, the values of $E(Y)$ for tomography have again been plotted and there is a regime where the number of measurements required for the CSWAP test are less than $3^n$, for states with high entanglement and less than five qubits.
-Therefore carrying out this more detailed CSWAP test is still favourable for highly entangled small systems.
+However, the values of $E(\text{no. of copies})$ for quantum state tomography have again been plotted and there is a regime where the number of copies required for the c-SWAP test are less than $3^n$, for states with high entanglement and less than five qubits.
+Therefore, carrying out this more detailed c-SWAP test is still favourable for highly entangled small systems.